 #3 Switch up the Technique

 Things you can change around include the projection, vocal tone, the tempo and/or the instrumentation.
 Performing a straight up cover won’t show any imagination or originality on your behalf.
 The more ways you can alter the original song to create something unique, the better.

 A slowed down, different style of genre version of a cover would be something truly unique that would get people interested for example.
 Try different styles to singing the cover, this will help you find your own voice and to develop unique vocal flares.

+Whatever song you do the most important thing to think about is whether you’re connecting with the song.
 Trying to sing a song that you do not feel an emotional connection to will be plainly obvious to your audience, so a top tip whilst learning how to sing with emotion is to pick songs you understand and connect with.

-HOT TIP!
 Recording or filming you performing the song can also help you hear your performance.
 You and others can then analyse it and see if there are any changes you can make to make your performance better!

 It is good to demonstrate your technique but it is easy to overdo it.
 It can make you come across as arrogant and the chances of you failing become higher.
 If you do mess up, don’t expect the audience or judges to have much sympathy for you.

 Selecting an audition song just on the merits of showing off your vocal is such a common error and is a poor reason for a song choice.
 Don’t take on an epic, powerful song by someone like Whitney Houston or Adele as this is a huge risk and can only result in leaving a bad impression of your talent.
 In a pressured environment if it doesn’t sound as good as the original, people will criticise it.

 A vocal coach can help you with your technique and performance.
 Most importantly, they will help you with all the points we’ve mentioned above.
 A good vocal coach will bring out the best in your voice and show you what songs you can sing well for an audition or open mic.